meelimets/Andmetehnika-projekt-2024/README.md

 Since the biodiversity database is not updated weekly, we directly downloaded the database as a csv file from the website.

+The data cleaning and preparation

+The dataset was augmented with an ISO code (the county's identifier) for each row, alongside the county name and a code assigned by the national authority (essentially the same ISO code but without the 'EE' prefix).
+This was done to ensure compatibility with Superset's column display requirements.
+Both codes are now included.

+Species located outside of the mainland were filtered out to retain only mainland results.
+This was done to ensure clarity when displaying them on the map later.

 Transforming the data